 TR 26.905 primarily addresses the DASH-based streaming solution, it falls short of meeting the demands of 3D RTC.
-Real-time transport protocols like RTP and RTCP, or new protocols based on UDP, such as QUIC over HTTP/3, could potentially offer viable solutions.
+Real-time transport protocols like RTP and RTCP, or emerging QUIC-based content distribution protocols such as Media over QUIC, could potentially offer viable solutions.

 In TR 26.905, stereoscopic 3D frames were addressed as the primary format for 3D video content.
 However, this approach typically result in reduction in resolution (half of the respective original resolution) or double the frame rate of the original video, and it does not support viewpoint adjustment or additional viewpoint generation in the receiver-side.
 Therefore, other potential 3D video content formats should also be studied to address these limitations.